alvarezmauro/react__gh-pages/README.md

 git push -u origin master
 ```

-After that, just download the files of this repo into your folder and execute
+- After that, just download the files of this repo into your folder and execute

 ```
 npm install
 ```
-Now you need to go to the **package.json** file and modify the home value with **https://[your-user-name].github.io/[your-repo-name]/**
+- Next, you need to go to the **package.json** file and modify the home value with **https://[your-user-name].github.io/[your-repo-name]/**
 ```
 {
     "name": "react__gh-pages",